FabricMC/fabric-loader/README.md

 ## Setup

-Before you can build Chorus or set it up for an IDE, you must setup the chorus environment.
+Before you can build Fabric or set it up for an IDE, you must setup the Fabric environment.

 - Run `gradle setupChorus`